platonai/exotic-amazon/README.EN.md

 There are three ways to view metrics:

 * Check logs/pulsar.m.log
-* Open [System Glances](http://localhost:8182/api/system/status/glances) which is a Web UI to show the most metrics
+* Open [System Glances](http://localhost:8182/api/system/status/glances) which is a Web UI to show the most important metrics
 * Install [graphite](https://graphiteapp.org/) on the same machine, and open http://127.0.0.1/ to view the graphical report

 ## Q & A